Practical Linux, Windows Server and cloud guides for IT pros.

 Post-Configuration Actions

-• Manually delete any unnecessary replicated images and repositories.
+• Clean Up: Manually delete unnecessary replicated images and repositories.

-• Repository settings like tag immutability and image scanning are not replicated by default and need to be configured in the destination account.
+• Additional Settings: Configure repository settings like tag immutability and image scanning in the destination account, as these are not replicated by default.

 Conclusion